clarklindev/blender-complete-blender-creator-learn-3D-modelling-for-beginners/README - Section 04-uvmapping.md

 - then R + Z (rotate only on Z)
 - ensure the propellar head is center with pivot point
 - create linked duplicate (alt + D) -> rotate 120

+## 62 unwrapping the plane
+- if you are using mirror modifier / auto mirror -> the uv map are ontop of each other
+- so the body's mirror modifier should be applied
+- the propellar should not be mirrrored
+- the wings, cockpit and tail should be mirrored
+- create seams and unwrap